How to watch San Francisco Giants vs. Philadelphia Phillies

+Sorry that this is super late, it accidentally got scheduled for the wrong time.

-The San Francisco Giants begin a three-game series against the Philadelphia Phillies tonight at Oracle Park in another Apple TV+ exclusive broadcast.
+The San Francisco Giants play game two of three against the Philadelphia Phillies today at Oracle Park.

-Taking the mound for the Giants will be right-hander Alex Cobb, who enters today’s game with a3.81 ERA, 2.93 FIP, with 115 strikeouts to 33 walks in 111 innings pitched.
-His last start was in the Giants’ 3-2 loss to the Minnesota Twins last Saturday, in which he allowed four hits with seven strikeouts and two walks in five innings.
+Taking the mound for the Giants will be right-hander Jakob Junis, who enters today’s game with a 4.04 ERA, 3.83 FIP, with 71 strikeouts to 16 walks in 82.1 innings pitched.
+His last start was in the Giants’ 8-3 loss to the Minnesota Twins last Sunday, in which he allowed six runs on nine hits with two strikeouts in four and a third innings.

-He’ll be facing off against Phillies right-hander Kyle Gibson, who enters today’s game with a 4.08 ERA, 4.09 FIP, with 114 strikeouts to 38 walks in 139 innings pitched.
-His last start was in the Phillies’ 6-0 win over the Pittsburgh Pirates on Saturday, in which he allowed six hits with nine strikeouts and a walk in seven innings.
+He’ll be facing off against Phillies right-hander Noah Syndergaard, who enters today’s game with a 3.98 ERA, 3.77 FIP, with 82 strikeouts to 27 walks in 110.2 innings pitched.
+His last start was in the Phillies’ 5-0 loss to the Pittsburgh Pirates on Sunday, in which he allowed five runs on nine hits with five strikeouts and a walk in five and two thirds innings.

 Where: Oracle Park, San Francisco, California